bbehsaz/nrpminer_gnps/README.md

 # NRPminer 1.0: Scalable Peptidogenomics Algorithm for Non-Ribosomal Peptide Discovery

+IMPORTANT: this is the latest version of NRPminer that is going to be used in the *GNPS web-application*

 NRPminer is a modification-tolerant scalable metabologenomics method for discovering NRPs by integrating (meta)genomics and tandem mass spectrometry (metabolomics) data

 ## Dependencies (add binaries to PATH):